esper-io/dev-docs/docs/home/console.md

 ![QRCode](./assets/NewConsole/CaptureScreen.png)

-Next go to the Esper Console and click on Provisioning Templates in the left menu bar.
-Find the template you want to use, and click on View QR code.
+Next, go to the Esper Console and select 'Provisioning Templates' in the left menu bar.
+Find the template you want to use, and select 'View QR code.'

 ![Factory Reset](./assets/NewConsole/ViewQRCode.png)